 Is this repair/installation under warranty?

-Finally, what happens if your plumber finishes an installation and the equipment breaks down a week later?
+The final question you should ask a plumber is what happens if they finish an installation and the equipment breaks down a week later?
 Is the work under warranty?
 Can you get a full or partial refund or a discounted repair?
 If you work with an established plumbing company, this shouldn’t be an issue.

 The next time you’re in need of a trusted plumber for a toilet, drain, or faucet repair in Torrance, remember to ask these critical questions before letting the plumber begin working.
 Good Guy Plumbing is here to help!